ayacoo/video-validator/README.md

 ```

+### 5.4 Email settings

+To define a sender for the email, the
+configuration ```$GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromAddress']```
+from the Install Tool is used.

+Because the FluidEmail is used by TYPO3, you can of course also easily overwrite
+the template for the status email.

+## 6 Support

+If you are happy with the extension and would like to support it in any way, I would appreciate the support of social institutions.

-## 5 Thanks / Notices
+## 7 Thanks / Notices

 Special thanks to Georg Ringer and his [news][3] extension.
-A good template to build a TYPO3 extension.
+A good template to
+build a TYPO3 extension.
 Here, for
 example, the structure of README.md is used.

-Thanks to [Garvin Hicking][5] for adding ReferencedOnly/ReferenceRoot functionality.
+Thanks to [Garvin Hicking][5] for adding ReferencedOnly/ReferenceRoot
+functionality.

+And thanks to all who have tested and improved this extension.

 [1]: https://getcomposer.org/